rolandjlevy/next-redirects-from-csv/README.md

 # Build Next.js redirects from a CSV file

-- This app writes a list of redirects from a CSV file to an output file.
+- This app builds a list of redirects from a CSV file and writes it to an output file.
 This gets imported into next.config.js where redirects are handled in Next.js.
 - Node's readline module is used to provide an interface for reading data from a readable stream, one line at a time.

 ### Instructions
 1. Upload a CSV file named `redirects.csv` to /server/build-redirects.
-The first row is a header and will gets skipped.
+The first row is a header and gets skipped.
 Each row should be in this order: old url, new url, permanent redirect, then parameters for [the has field](https://nextjs.org/docs/api-reference/next.config.js/redirects#header-cookie-and-query-matching).

 | old url   | new url                    | permanent redirect |
 |:----------|:---------------------------|:-------------------|